lydtechconsulting/kafkajs-consume-and-produce/README.md

 The application provides a REST API to create and retrieve items.
 When an item is created (persisted to the database), it emits an event to the `item-created` Kafka topic.
 It also consumes messages from the `create-item` topic which likewise persists the new item on the database and emits corresponding events to the `item-created` topic.

 ![Demo Application](kafkajs-consume-produce.png)

+This repo accompanies the following article:

+- [KafkaJS: Integration Testing With Testcontainers](https://www.lydtechconsulting.com/blog-kafkajs-testcontainers.html): Demonstrating integration testing a KafkaJS Typescript application using Testcontainers and Docker.

 ## Build & Test